Maya Theresia Laughton

 Brooklyn, US

 Maya Theresia is a scientist, storyteller and artist.
-Born in the U.S. and raised in Australia, Maya’s multicultural background spans 6 continents and gives her a unique perspective on the world.
-At Tufts University, Maya earned a Bachelor of Science in biomedical engineering with a minor in computer science, while sneaking in art classes at the School of the Museum of Fine Arts whenever she could.
-In 2021, Maya began her post-baccalaureate training in the Peron Lab at NYU.
-As a Senior Research Associate, she is studying how circuits in the somatosensory cortex drive tactile perception and influence behavior in mice.
-Outside of the lab, you can find Maya telling stories through painting, performing and filmmaking.
-Currently, Maya is developing an animated short film, inspired by her Grandpa’s experience time-shifting with Alzheimer’s disease.
+At Tufts University, Maya earned a B.S. in biomedical engineering with a minor in computer science, while sneaking in art classes at the SMFA whenever she could.
+Born in the States to Indo-Guyanese/ African-American/ German parents and raised in Australia, she refuses to be confined to a label.
+For Maya, storytelling and science are both tools to make sense of our world.
+In 2021, Maya began her post-baccalaureate training in systems neuroscience at NYU.
+As a Senior Research Associate, Maya wrote and received an NIH grant to study how circuits in the brain drive the perception of touch and influence behavior in mice.
+In 2023, Maya wrote and performed a story for the Story Collider: Random Walks show in NYC, pondering science as religion.
+Maya has recently transitioned into the biotech industry, where she is investigating a neuronal circuit that regulates the immune system as a Senior Research Associate at NILO Therapeutics.
+Outside of the lab, Maya is developing an animated short film, inspired by her Grandpa’s experience of time-shifting with Alzheimer’s disease.

 Personal Science New Wave Manifesto: